Trolls – Fascinating Mythical Creatures Of Scandinavia

 Most of the trolls were supposed to be creatures old, malicious, and not very intelligent.
 It was possible to find large specimens and small goblins among them.

-Usually, they stole food and drink, but it also happened that they stole children and swapped them for their own.
+Usually, they stole food and drink, but they also stole children and swapped them for their own.
 These changelings were recognized in various ways; usually, they could not grow up and learn to speak.

 The trolls could attract people over a longer or shorter time into their world, the mountains, or the underworld.
 People who disappeared for a while could return with memory loss and confusion still present after returning home.